Coins of the Second Triumvirate

 Note: Contemporary imitation

-My latest addition is from the period between Republic and Empire shortly after Octavian, Mark Antony, and Lepidus renewed their tense alliance in 37 BCE at Tarentum (Taranto), and in the year that Octavian ended the Pompeian resistance and Sicilian revolt at the Battle of Naulochus (3 September 36) and stripped Lepidus of power (22 September 36).
-The victory of Marcus Vispanius Agrippa as naval commander was fought near Naulochus, Sicily.
+My latest addition is from the period between Republic and Empire shortly after Octavian, Mark Antony, and Lepidus renewed their tense alliance in 37 BCE at Tarentum (Taranto).
+It is the year that Octavian ended the Pompeian resistance and Sicilian revolt at the Battle of Naulochus (3 September 36) and stripped Lepidus of power (22 September 36).
+Marcus Vispanius Agrippa was the naval commander credited for the victory that was fought near Naulochus, Sicily.

 The second triumvirate between Mark Antony, Octavian, and Lepidus was an uneasy alliance and the three men used their coins to demonstrate their legitimacy and stake their authority as leaders of the republic.
 Robert Newman (1990) cited below, has a useful catalog of coins from this period arranged chronologically.
 He reviews the political rivalry that is can be seen in the coins.